Will Metastatic Breast Cancer Ever Be Curable, and What Will It Take to Get There?Lisa A. Carey, MD

 L. Take-Home Tools: Creative Coping and ExpressionStephanie McLeod-Estevez, LCPC

 As we know, cancer has an impact that stretches beyond the body to the mind, spirit and self.
-This hands on, experiential session will help you explore and express your experience onto paper using basic art supplies.
+This hands-on session will help you explore and express your experience onto paper using basic art supplies.
 You will leave understanding why art is such a powerful tool for healing and you will walk away with practical suggestions for using creativity for coping.
 No experience or artistic talent required to benefit from this practice!

 M. Liver and Lung Mets